 At Broomfield House we are mindful of the fact that the EYFS profile should not be completed solely with the knowledge of a single practitioner.
 As such we take into account a range of viewpoints when making our final judgements for the EYFS profile in order to build a more holistic view of each child's skills and achievements.
-This will include information from other adults who are in contact with the children: teaching assistants, specialist music and drama teachers, and support staff (e.g. speech therapists) where applicable.
-We involve the children in their learning through individual "interviews" in the Spring and Summer Terms with their class teacher to find out what they enjoy and think they like and dislike, and what they find challenging and need to improve.
-Parents also have a view through Tapestry and their comments are recorded during parent evenings.
+This will include information from other adults who are in contact with the children: teaching assistants, specialist teachers, other professionals (e.g. speech therapists), parents and the child's own view.
 All assessment at Broomfield House is completed with a view to informing our future planning so that we may best meet the individual needs of each child in our care.